Skip to Content

 Overview

 The GRIDDATA function performs interpolation on unstructured N-dimensional data.
 It is useful for estimating values at new points based on scattered data, such as in geospatial analysis or scientific computing.
-The function supports three interpolation methods: ‘linear’, ‘nearest’, and ‘cubic’.
-The underlying algorithm is provided by SciPy’s scipy.interpolate.griddata function.
-For more details, see the official documentation.
+The function supports three interpolation methods: linear, nearest, and cubic.
+The underlying algorithm is provided by SciPy’s scipy.interpolate.griddata function; see the official documentation for full details.
+This wrapper exposes the most frequently used arguments and always converts SciPy’s NaN outputs to None so Excel can consume them, while omitting the rescale option available in SciPy.

 This example function is provided as-is without any representation of accuracy.